Why is My Carbon Monoxide Detector Beeping?

 - 4 Beeps and a Pause: EMERGENCY.
 This means that carbon monoxide has been detected in the area, you should move to fresh air and call 9-1-1.

 - 1 Beep Every Minute: Low Battery.
-It is time to replace the batteries in your carbon monoxide alarm.
+It is time to replace the batteries in your carbon monoxide detector.

 - 5 Beeps Every Minute: End of Life.
 This type of chirp indicates it is time to replace your carbon monoxide alarm.

-Depending on the type of CO alarm you have, the battery life differs.
-It is important to monitor and test carbon monoxide alarms to make sure they are working, and the battery is still good.
-There are plug in alarms with a battery back-up that could possibly last the life of the alarm.
-These alarms provide you with peace of mind in the case of a power outage.
+Depending on the type of CO alarm you have, the battery life of the detector differs.
+It is important to check and test carbon monoxide alarms to make sure they are working, and ensure the battery is still good.
+There are also plug-in carbon monoxide detectors with a battery backup.
+These detectors provide you with continuous protection in the case of an emergency during a power outage.
 First Alert also offers alarms with 10-year sealed batteries that will last the life of the alarm.

-What Does an End of Life Beep Mean?
+What Does an End-of-Life Beep From My Detector Mean?

-It is required by the law to have working CO alarms in your home.
-To learn more about CO legislation in your state.
+It is required by the law to have working CO detectors in your home.
+Learn more about CO legislation in your state.

-Carbon monoxide leaks can be very scary because they are so dangerous.
-However, with proper CO alarm coverage, your family will be alerted as soon as carbon monoxide is detected.
-Remember to regularly test your alarms and replace the batteries when specified.
+Carbon monoxide leaks can be scary because this gas is deadly.
+If you or your family show any symptoms of CO poisoning, get to fresh air immediately and call 9-1-1.
+However, with proper CO alarm coverage, your family will help be alerted to an emergency as soon as carbon monoxide is detected.
+Remember to regularly check and test your carbon monoxide alarms and replace the batteries when specified.